Scouting Brown Stem Rot in Soybeans: Signs, Symptoms and Management

 • Roots: Brown stem rot roots appear healthy, whereas those affected by SDS appear rotted.

-• Stem: Brown stem rot causes the pith of stems to turn a brownish color, whereas soybeans with SDS have pith that’s white and appears healthy.
+• Stem: Brown stem rot causes the pith of stems to turn brownish, whereas soybeans with SDS have pith that’s white and appears healthy.

 Brown stem rot and soybean cyst nematode

-In addition to differentiating between brown stem rot and SDS, it’s important to keep an eye out for soybean cyst nematode symptoms, too.
-Soybean cyst nematode can compound the negative, yield-damaging effects of brown stem rot because it weakens the soybean plant and limits its ability to fight disease.
+In addition to differentiating between brown stem rot and SDS, keep an eye out for soybean cyst nematode, which can compound the negative effects of brown stem rot by weakening the soybean plant.

 How to manage brown stem rot in soybeans

-There are several proactive measures you can take to mitigate the risk of brown stem rot:
+You can take several proactive measures to mitigate the risk of brown stem rot.

-Although brown stem rot resistance is a moving target, it’s a good idea to rotate the soybean varieties you plant to capitalize on any resistance benefits and also on maturity advantages.
+Planting brown stem rot resistant varieties is the most effective management strategy.
+Rotate the BSR soybean varieties you plant to capitalize on resistance benefits and maturity advantages.
 For example, plants that mature earlier in the season might incur less yield damage than varieties that mature later.

 Manage crop residue

-Tillage can push old crop stubble beneath the soil, encouraging decomposition and limiting the risk of brown stem rot in future soybean crops.6
+Tillage can push old crop stubble beneath the soil, encouraging decomposition and limiting the risk of brown stem rot in soybeans.

 Rotate soybeans with other crops

-If brown stem rot is particularly widespread in a field, you should avoid planting soybeans there for two to three years to get the fungus under control.
+If brown stem rot is widespread in a field, avoid planting soybeans there for two to three years.
 In less severe cases, a corn-soybean or small grains-soybean rotation can help break the disease cycle.

 Explore soil amendments